DraftKings Awaiting Regulator Approval to Offer Sports Predictions Market

 Not all sportsbook operators approve of these controversial new markets.
 They have called for increased regulations, arguing that the markets qualify as gambling under US law.
 While not all operators oppose the industry, they believe it should be subjected to the same regulations and taxes.

 Prediction markets are found on trading platforms.
 They allow customers to buy “contracts” for a team to win an event.
-If they hit, those contacts increase for a big payout.
+If they hit, those contracts increase for a big payout.
 While this is precisely how the regulated sports betting industry operates, there is one key difference: the opponent.

 The regulated sports betting industry has the player facing off against the house, which makes it gambling.
 Prediction markets have customers betting against each other, which makes it legal in most US states.